winiciuscota/OG-Bot/README.md

 - Build structures<br />
 - Research Technologies <br />

+#Update

+My ogame account has been banned almost 1 month ago due to using a bot.
+I had been using the bot for more than a year.
+It was configured to attack inactive planets 6~8 times a day so I was basically asking for someone to report me.
+I'll likely take a break for now, I don't have the time and motivation required to continue working on the bot.
+Maybe in the future I will resume the development and work to make the bot smarter, less detectable and support for python 3. <br />

+For the players that have used or plan on using the bot: I still don't think that the ogame team has any reliable tool to detect the use of bots.
+I think they have to rely on someone manually examining the logs.
+There will always be the risk of other players reporting you, be careful. <br />

 #Credits:

 Many thanks to Rafał Furmański(http://rafal-furmanski.com/) for letting me use some snippets of his code (https://github.com/r4fek/ogame-bot).<br />